RedisLabs/redislabs-docs/content/embeds/tls-configuration-procedure.md

     By default, client authentication is enforced so you must enter the syncer certificates of the clusters that host the destination databases.

-    The certificates of the clients that connect to the database.
+    You also need to add the certificates of the clients that connect to the database.

 1. To enter the syncer and client certificates: